Pivotal time for trans people as rigid notion of gender challenged

 "While the biological gender is usually manifested in the physical appearance, the individual gender identity is not immediately discernible and primarily established in the psyche of a human being," said the study, published earlier this month.

-There are countries such as Australia, Nepal and Thailand that already have taken steps to recognize a third gender.
+There are countries such as Australia, Nepal and Thailand that already have taken steps to recognise a third gender.

 In the United States, which Bornstein called a "puritanical" society, change is likely to happen at a slower pace, she said.